Apple’s mid-September annual reveal event brought the typical buzz, media coverage and consumer interest in new products.

 The company announced its newest iPhone models, including the iPhone X (in honor of the 10-year anniversary from the first iPhone).
 The X features removal the home button and face recognition authentication, a larger screen, edge-to-edge display, and glass on the front and back, wireless charging, and water and dust resistance.
 The 5.8-inch screen has more pixels per inch, better contrast and more accurate color display than previous models.

 The company also revealed an iPhone 8 and iPhone 8 Plus, with new camera modes and wireless charging.
-Other product announcements were the Apple Watch Series 3 with cellular connectivity and a new TV that supports 4K streaming video.
+Other product announcements included the Apple Watch Series 3 with cellular connectivity, which is something I’m very excited about.
+I can’t wait to read the reviews when they start coming out, particularly from gear surfer who review a range of smart watches to let me feel like I’m making the best choice when it comes to buying one.

 Apple products continue to be ubiquitous in our personal and professional lives.